kylerbrown/bark/specification.md

 + YAML
 + Raw binary arrays

-Files that do not have associated `.meta` files are ignored.
+All Bark data files have associated metadata files.
+Files that do not have associated metadata files are ignored.
 Metafiles must have associated datasets.

 By ignoring extra files, this system flexibly allows the inclusion of non-standard data such as videos, screenshots and notes.

-Conversion between ARF and Bark files should be easy as only the implementation is different.

 An example Bark tree: